Dalton Township Fire Station

 Built in 1995, the fire station has 4 double deep or "drive thru" bays.
-It also has a large training room equiped with a computer and a/v equipment for state of the art trainings and meetings, as well as a small conference area/study room that the firefighters can use as well.
+It also has a large training room equipped with a computer and a/v equipment for state of the art trainings and meetings, as well as a small conference area/study room that the firefighters can use as well.

 There are offices for both the Fire Chief and Deputy Chief respectively.
 A Kitchen with a "dayroom" area are connected so that the firefighters have the home-like atmosphere when they are on duty.
 It has a full bathroom/shower/locker area for the firefighters along with two bunk rooms (sleeping quarters).

 2008 Peterbilt Pumper/Tanker, this vehicle is our engine that responds to our neighboring departments for fires, it is our 1st tanker to respond within our response area.
 1220 holds 2000 gallons of water.
 Cost per hour for this unit = $222.35.
 This vehicle is due for replacement in 2028 (without 3 years in reserve).

 2000 Freightliner Tanker, this 2000 gallon tanker is our secondary response tanker to our primary response area, and is available to neighboring departments if requested.
 Cost per hour for this unit = $129.75.
 This vehicle is due for replacement/re-chassing in 2023 (without 3 years in reserve).

 2000 Freightliner Heavy Squad, this vehicle responds to all auto accidents as well as special rescue calls.
 It carries a full complement of extrication equipment (Jaws of Life), along with EMS equipment & other special rescue tools.
 1272 also has an extra advantage it has a fire pump and water tank, making this a multi-purpose use vehicle.
 Cost per hour for this unit = $202.50.
 This vehicle is due for replacement in 2022 (with no reserve).